roopam100/cp4i-ipost-cpc-pot/index.md

 |---------------------------------------|-----------------------------------------------------------------------------|
 | [Integration Experiences](Integration/index.md)         | This section you will explorer key capabilities using both the ACE Toolkit and ACE Designer to build integrations solutions.
 When creating APIs you will also import them into APIC.
 |---------------------------------------|-----------------------------------------------------------------------------|
-| [MQ Messaging Experiences](Messaging/index.md)          | This section you will explore complete messaging solutions. <BR> A message platform to simplify and accelerate integration of diverse applications and business data across multiple platforms with multiple messaging styles.
+| [MQ Messaging Experiences](MQ/index.md)          | This section you will explore MQ messaging solutions. <BR> A message platform to simplify and accelerate integration of diverse applications and business data across multiple platforms with multiple messaging styles.
 |---------------------------------------|-----------------------------------------------------------------------------|
 | [Kafka Experiences](Kafka-Experience/index.md)          | A full-scale streaming platform, capable of not only publish-and-subscribe, but also the storage and processing of data within the stream.
 |---------------------------------------|-----------------------------------------------------------------------------|